rvalitov/widgetkit-folder-ex/README.md

 	* Your language not listed?
 You can help with translation, [read more](https://github.com/rvalitov/widgetkit-folder-ex/wiki/Translation-issues).

 # Supported platforms
 * The latest code is based on Widgetkit 2.7.3, however it should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
+Tested in Widgetkit 2.7.x, 2.8.x.
 * The following CMS are supported:
-	* Joomla 3.4.x or later
+	* Joomla 3.4.x or later.
+Tested in Joomla 3.4.x, 3.5.x, 3.6.x.
 	* Wordpress 4.4.x or later

 **Read full system requirements [here](https://github.com/rvalitov/widgetkit-folder-ex/wiki/System-requirements).**